drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Molecules Obtained by Shape Searching

-Although the similarity of the 3D shape of PDBU and the database hit (a quinoline derivative) is high, there is a vast difference in their chemical structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/molecules-obtained-by-shape-searching-c92754b7'><i class='fa fa-play' aria-hidden='true'></i></button>Although the similarity of the 3D shape of PDBU and the database hit (a quinoline derivative) is high, there is a vast difference in their chemical structure.
 This type of database search complements the powerful pharmacophore-based database search.
 Searching for shape similarity is useful only if the pharmacophore is properly incorporated.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[PDB]: The "Protein Data Bank".
 A worldwide repository source of 3D structures of proteins obtained by X-ray crystallography or NMR studies.
 *[nce]: New Chemical Entity: a compound not previously described.